pytorch/captum/docs/algorithms.md

 * Layer Attribution: Evaluates contribution of each neuron in a given layer to the output of the model.
 * Neuron Attribution: Evaluates contribution of each input feature on the activation of a particular hidden neuron.

-Below is a short summary of the various methods currently implemented for general, layer, and neuron attribution within Captum, as well as noise tunnel, which can be used to smooth the results of any attribution method.
+Below is a short summary of the various methods currently implemented for primary, layer, and neuron attribution within Captum, as well as noise tunnel, which can be used to smooth the results of any attribution method.

-## General Attribution
+## Primary Attribution
 ### Integrated Gradients
 Integrated gradients represents the integral of gradients with respect to inputs along the path from a given baseline to input.
 The integral can be approximated using a Riemann Sum or Gauss Legendre quadrature rule.
 Formally, it can be described as follows: